omeka/omeka-s-developer/docs/contributing.md

 Omeka development aims to adhere to the [PSR-2 style guide](http://www.php-fig.org/psr/psr-2), and uses the [git-flow](http://nvie.com/posts/a-successful-git-branching-model) branching model.

 Contributions should aim for that standard.

+Omeka S contains a `.php_cs` file that you can use with [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to clean up code both in core and modules.
+When using it with modules, you will want to add `.php_cs.cache` to your `.gitignore` file.
+When submitting contributions, we encourage you to fix style issues in a single distinct commit in your pull request.

 ## Tips for pull requests